Population, Housing & Employment Projections Study

 July 17, 2018

 The City hosted an Open House with a presentation made by the project consultant.
 The presentation provided an overview of the 2018 study objectives, process and key findings to date.
-City staff and the project consultant were also available to answer questions and receive comments about the project.
+City staff and the consultant were also available to answer questions and comments about the project.

 The study area includes the City of Kingston and the Kingston CMA, view the study map.
 The Kingston CMA includes the City and the Townships of South Frontenac, Loyalist and Frontenac Islands.
 The study will also offer insights into population, employment and housing trends that may be occurring within a broader (regional) context.
 In addition, the projections are expected to identify trends within subareas of the City, including the City's defined forty-eight (48) neighbourhoods and additional sub areas of the City including Kingston East, Kingston West, Kingston Central, Kingston North, the urban serviced area and rural area, as well as for municipal service catchment areas.

 Watson & Associates Economists Ltd. will develop three estimates (low, medium and high) for population, housing and employment growth for the City and the CMA at 5 year intervals from the 2016 census data to the year 2046.

 The main objectives of the Population, Housing and Employment Projections Study are listed as follows:

 - To forecast the change in institutional population and non-institutional population presented in five-year intervals in the Kingston CMA and the City of Kingston to 2046.

 - To forecast "natural" population growth (births and deaths) in five-year intervals in the Kingston CMA and the City of Kingston to 2046.

 - To forecast the net migration rate in five-year intervals for the Kingston CMA and City of Kingston to 2046.